 Course announcements and application materials are automatically sent to each North American College or School of Veterinary Medicine in November on an annual basis to facilitate access by veterinary students.
 Applications are normally due in mid-January.

 Please note that each application contains four pages.
 Follow the directions on the application carefully.
 Please note: these applications are not designed to be filled out on-line.

-Please note that: Completed application form should be sent as an e-mail attachment to: AQUAVET@vet.upenn.edu; if possible send the transcripts electronically as well, otherwise send hard-copy of transcripts by US Mail or other carrier.
-Applications for the 2013 AQUAVET® Program are due 15 January 2013 in the Office of the Director of AQUAVET®.
+Please note that: Completed application form should be sent as an e-mail attachment to: AQUAVET@vet.upenn.edu; the transcripts must be submitted electronically as well.
+Applications for the 2015 AQUAVET® Program are due 15 January 2015 in the Office of the Director of AQUAVET®.

 Donald W. Stremme, V.M.D.